Isana234/ML_project/README.md

 # ML_project
-ML project with a simple user interface and sales forecasting
+A sales forecasting ML project with a simple user interface.